-We request that you provide at least two weeks notice to your supervisor and the Assistant Director of Student Employment Programs, Training, and Development at CES if you anticipate leaving a job before the end of the Job Duration.
+We request that you provide at least two weeks notice to your supervisor and the Associate Director of Student Employment Programs, Training, and Development at CES if you anticipate leaving a job before the end of the Job Duration.
 Appropriate notice provides your supervisor with an opportunity to make staffing arrangements to ensure that the goals of the department are met, and demonstrates your understanding of the value of such notice.

 As a policy matter, student staff members do have the right to terminate their employment at any time with or without cause or prior notice, and the university retains the same right to terminate a student staff member’s employment at any time with or without cause or prior notice, regardless of any other documents or oral statements issued by the university or its representatives.

 Federal Work-Study (FWS) and State Work-Study (SWS) are need-based financial aid programs that provide you with a work opportunity.
 The award represents the maximum you may earn.
 Because earnings are subject to a student's desire and ability to work, the university cannot guarantee 100% earnings of the award.
 Performance expectations for FWS/SWS recipients are the same as for any other student employment position on campus.
 Your continued participation in the FWS/SWS program is dependent upon your financial aid eligibility, attendance at the University, and maintenance of satisfactory academic progress.
 You and your supervisor will be notified of award revisions.
 Depending on your individual circumstances, such revisions may require termination of your FWS/SWS award and employment.
 If your job does not provide sufficient hours to earn your entire award, talk with your supervisor to determine if the department can provide additional hours.
 If this is not possible, contact CES to discuss your options for obtaining supplemental work opportunities.